-On this day, Gus gets creative to freshen up Origin camp, Luke O'Donnell tears his hamstring from the bone and the Dragons earn an unwanted slice of history.
+On this day, Tommy Raudonikis loses his battle with cancer, Gus gets creative to freshen up Origin camp and Luke O'Donnell tears his hamstring from the bone

 A crowd of 27,724 turns out at Wellington’s Westpac Trust Stadium for the Bulldogs’ transferred home game against the New Zealand Warriors.
 The Bulldogs are cruising toward victory when the Warriors score three tries in the final six minutes to snatch a remarkable 24-all draw.

 NSW State of Origin coach Phil Gould outlines an initiative to involve Blues supporters in the team’s campaign.
 Gould’s plan involves a series of fan days, a new cattle dog mascot to replace the cockroach and open training sessions.

 Canberra fullback Clinton Schifcofske draws a second $2,000 fine from the NRL for slow goalkicking.
 On the same day Gold Coast’s bid for inclusion as the 16th team in the NRL is endorsed by the Queensland Rugby League executive.

 North Queensland second-rower Luke O’Donnell suffers a season-ending hamstring injury during his team’s 25-24 victory over Wests Tigers.
 O’Donnell’s hamstring was torn from the pubic bone after he fell awkwardly in a three-man tackle.
 The Test forward is told by doctors he went close to severing his sciatic nerve which could have left him paralysed in the left leg.